The Best 7-Day Scotland Itinerary

 “But Carmen, why am I not just staying in the City Centre?”
 You won’t be asking me that after you’ve been within walking distance of Hogwarts.
 I mean the University of Glasgow.

 Once you’re in Edinburgh, you can customize your Scotland itinerary based on your interests.
+I have an entire post on how to spend 1 day in Edinburgh that you can save for later, below is just a tiny snippet.

 • Want to stretch your legs and get your heart rate up?
 I highly recommend hiking Arthur’s Seat to see sweeping views of the city while standing on top of a long since dormant volcano.